-In general, determining whether an intersection of two Noetherian subrings of a ring is Noetherian is a daunting taks as evidenced by many counterexamples listed, for example, in \cite{Bay} and \cite{Mon}.
-Nonetheless, under favourable circumstances, it is possible to prove that an intersection of two Noetherian subrings (finitely generated $R-$subalgberas) is Noetherian (finitely generated as an algebra over $R$).\\\\ At first, we note that the result of Theorem \ref{T13} can actually be used to establish some facts on intersections of subrings (algebras) of a ring containing an ideal.
-Before we get to the result, we need to formulate some lemmas. \begin{lemma} Assume, that $S \subseteq B$ are $R-$algebras, $I \subseteq B$ is an ideal of $B$ which is contained in $S$, then $B$ is a finitely generated $S-$module if and only if $B/I$ is a finitely generated $S-$module. \end{lemma}
+In general, it is a daunting task to say whether an intersection of two Noetherian subrings of a ring is Noetherian.
+This is evidenced by many counterexamples listed, for example, in \cite{Bay} and \cite{Mon}.
+Nonetheless, under favourable circumstances, it is possible to prove that an intersection of two Noetherian subrings (finitely generated $R-$subalgberas) is Noetherian (finitely generated as an algebra over $R$).

+At first, we note that the result of Theorem \ref{T13} can actually be used to establish some facts on intersections of subrings (algebras) of a ring containing an ideal of some well-behaved overring.
+Before getting to that result, we need to formulate some lemmas.

+\begin{lemma} Assume that $S \subseteq B$ are $R-$algebras and that $I \subseteq B$ is an ideal of $B$ which is contained in $S$.
+Then, $B$ is a finitely generated $S-$module if and only if $B/I$ is a finitely generated $S-$module. \end{lemma}

-\begin{lemma} Suppose that $M$ is an $R-$module with submodules $M_1, \dots, M_n$ such that $M/M_i$ is Noetherian for all $1 \leq i \leq n,$ then $M/M_1 \cap \dots \cap M_n$ is also Noetherian. \end{lemma}
+\begin{lemma} Suppose that $M$ is an $R-$module with submodules $M_1, \dots, M_n$ such that $M/M_i$ is Noetherian for all $1 \leq i \leq n$; then $M/M_1 \cap \dots \cap M_n$ is also Noetherian. \end{lemma}